 What should I expect from the first consultation?

 New patient consultations begin with a case-history.
 This includes questions about the current complaint and general health (to ensure the complaint is musculoskeletal in origin and therefore safe to treat).
-This is followed by a postural assessment with an active and passive physical examination including orthopedic examinations if necessary (note: you may be asked to dress down to your underwear).
+This is followed by a postural assessment with an active and passive physical examination including orthopedic examinations if necessary.
 Follow-up appointments are predominantly treatment based.

 How long does a treatment typically last?

-Soft-tissue and deep-tissue massage improves joint mobility by reducing muscle/fascial tension and connective tissue thickening around the joint, increases flexibilty due to muscular relaxation, reduces ischemia by improving blood circulation bringing more oxygen and nutrients to the muscles, removes waste products ie lactic acid, stimulates sensory receptors improving proprioception, reduces pain by stimulating the release of endorphins, and stimulates the parasympathetic nervous system helping to reduce stress.
+Deep tissue massage improves joint mobility by reducing muscle/fascial tension and connective tissue thickening around the joint, increases flexibility due to muscular relaxation, reduces ischemia by improving blood circulation bringing more oxygen and nutrients to the muscles, removes waste products ie lactic acid, stimulates sensory receptors improving proprioception, reduces pain by stimulating the release of endorphins, and stimulates the parasympathetic nervous system helping to reduce stress.